janosjanka/partnerinfo/README.md

 ## Action Links

 You can create action links where each link can be associated with a workflow defined by you.
-You can add a custom URI segment to the end of action links to make those user-friendly, moreover, you can also specify a contact to be able to measure even an action link shared on a social media site with your friends or girl-friends :-)
+You can add a custom URI segment to the end of action links to make those user-friendly, moreover, you can also specify a contact to be able to measure user-specific events outside of your system pages.
+You can even share an action link with your girl friend on a social media site to get info about what she is doing now :-)

 ## Contact Management